aadilmallick/my-notes-docusaurus/docs/ai-engineering/01-Anthropic-slop-mastery.md

 | **I got confident-sounding information that turned out to be wrong** | Claude occasionally generates plausible but incorrect information, especially with specific facts or niche topics | For high-stakes work, verify key facts independently.
 Ask Claude to cite sources or indicate confidence level.
 Enable web search to ground responses in current information.                                                                                                                                                    |
 | **The tone isn't right**                                             | Claude defaults to helpful and professional, which may not match your needs                                       | Describe the tone in plain language: "Make this more conversational" or "This should sound authoritative and formal."
 Provide an example of writing in the style you want.                                                                                                                                                      |

+#### The 6-part prompt framework

+- Give context: Be specific about what you want, why you want it, and relevant background
+- Show examples: Demonstrate the output style or format you're looking for
+- Specify constraints: Clearly define format, length, and other output requirements
+- Break complex tasks into steps: Guide the AI through multi-step reasoning
+- Ask the AI to think first: Give space for the AI to work through its process
+- Define the AI's role or tone: Specify how you want the AI to communicate

 ### 4D framework for AI fluency